fernandagil/MS3/README.md

 ###### Registered Users
 - As a registered user, I want to be able to write a review about a movie.
 - As a registered user, I want to be able to edit or delete a review I created.
+- As a registered user, I want to receive feedback when I made a change successfully.

 ###### Project Owner / Admin
 - As the project owner, I want to be able to add, read, update, and delete movies from the database.